 45mm x 32mm

 This agate is one of the most mysterious I have ever seen at Usan.
-A fine multi-radial sagenite (witness the spheres in the top photo of the cut piece, that run along each crystalline needle like a globule of sweat on a single strand of mammalian hair) with iridescent moss and intricate fortifications including bizarre eyelets, shown in the upper area.
-The moss appears to cloak the white silicified tubes and sprays of sagenite, and in places can be seen to have peeled off.
-Bands and eyes of agate have also begun to form towards the base.
+Fine multi-radial zeolitic inclusions (witness the spheres in the top photo of the cut piece, that run along each crystalline needle like a globule of sweat on a single strand of mammalian hair) with iridescent moss and intricate fortifications including bizarre eyelets, shown in the upper central area.
+The moss appears to cloak the white silicified tubes and zeolitic sprays, and in places can be seen to have peeled off.
+Agate fortifications and hemispheres have also begun to form towards the base.

 I kept this agate intact for nearly two years before finally acting on impulse one weekend and cutting it carefully in two.
 Only a small portion of the original skin appears at what I assume to be the nodule's base.

 It was found in the July of 2014, on a glorious warm sunny morning when I was in love.